-The site is mapped as 'Moderate Landslide Hazard Area' and 'High Erosion Hazard Area' defined in Kitsap County Code 19.400.
+Parts of the site are mapped as 'Moderate Landslide Hazard Area' and 'Moderate Erosion Hazard Area', with a small portion in the northeast rated as 'High landslide Hazard Area,' as defined in Kitsap County Code 19.400.
 This classification required the submittal of a Geotechnical Report.

 The report has concluded that the development as proposed is feasible, when the recommendations of the report are implemented during construction.
-The report also found that the proposed setback from the top of slope is adequate.
+The report also found that the proposed setback from the top of slope is adequate when down slope footing lines are used.
 Other recommendations of the report are required to be incorporated in construction as a conditional of approval of this variance.

 Part of the site is also mapped as within a FEMA flood hazard area.
-The development area is located outside of the FEMA mapped area.
+The development area is located well outside of the FEMA mapped area.
 Per requirements of KCC Title 15 (Flood Hazard Area) and KCC 22.400.115(B), a FEMA Floodplain Habitat Analysis was not required.
-Structures in the floodplain shall require a Flood Elevation Certificate.